You feel like your life is out of balance.

 Other Services offered at Montgomery County Counseling:

 Our Rockville, MD counseling center is located near Washington DC and offers a variety of therapy services for the entire family.
 Our mental health services include dialectical behavior therapy (DBT), parent coaching, family therapy, child therapy, teen therapy, and couples counseling.
 We also offer an online parenting class for parents of struggling teens or young adults.
 Due to COVID-19, we are running a support group for college students, and an Aspiring to Allyship in Anti-Racism group.
+Right now we are offering all our services via online therapy in Maryland, Virginia, and Washington DC.
 Also, we provide supervision opportunities for mental health professionals seeking their professional license.
 Reach out to our counseling clinic to learn more about the many ways we can help you or your family heal and thrive.

 Join Our Mailing List…